 - schools are plural communities: they usually include members of different faith groups, children from secular families and (within Christianity or other faiths) different denominational allegiances, and that it is important to show sensitivity to this plurality.
-Each child's beliefs and experiences must be respected; - in religious education, all community and voluntary controlled schools follow the local education authority's agreed syllabus.
+Each child's beliefs and experiences must be respected; - In religious education, all community and voluntary controlled schools follow the local education authority's agreed syllabus.
 Church of England voluntary aided (VA) schools follow the syllabus with a few adjustments to reflect their aided status.
-In Bristol, the agreed syllabus is called Awareness, Mystery and Value (AMV).
-Relevant extracts from the syllabus, such as the introductory and explanatory materials on pages 6-21, can be requested from the school; - Bristol's agreed syllabus, in common with most others, insists that, whilst pupils are encouraged to respect the rights of different people to hold different beliefs, it would be wrong (a) to teach a belief as if it were a fact and (b) to urge a particular religion or religious belief on pupils.
+In Swindon is the locally agreed syllabus. - Swindon's agreed syllabus, in common with most others, insists that, whilst pupils are encouraged to respect the rights of different people to hold different beliefs, it would be wrong (a) to teach a belief as if it were a fact and (b) to urge a particular religion or religious belief on pupils.
 This applies as much to adults other than teachers as to teachers themselves.